 After the flooring sat in the room and to get acclimated, it was installed throughout the main level (including the two guest bedrooms, Neal's office, and our master bedroom).
 Below are more pictures of the flooring after installation, but before polyurethane.

 Here is the master bedroom flooring in the new addition.
 Through the doorway is the master bathroom where we eventually had the tile installed.
 This is the foyer (and front door).
 And another picture of the flooring.
 This back wall at the end of the hallway was previously our front door.
 Here is the new flooring after polyurethane.
 (We did not stain the floor; we liked it natural and it darkens over time.)The finished floor!
 Isn't it beautiful!
 (The old railing around the basement steps has been removed and the new railing has yet to be installed).
 The rectangles on the floor are the sunlight coming through the upper-level windows.

 After Pictures of the Main Living Area

-This area includes the kitchen, dining area, living room area and sitting area.
-(The windows appear to be curved because I took a panoramic photo.)
-These pictures were during our first Thanksgiving after renovation/construction.
+This area includes the kitchen, dining area, living room area, and sitting area.

-Here is a more recent picture on a bring summer day.
-This picture shows the heart pine handrails and new spindles that match the floor.👍
+This picture shows the heart pine handrails and new spindles that match the floor.

-Let us know what you think of if you have any questions by posting below 👇.Share This:
+Let us know what you think or if you have any questions by posting below.